|

 • Add vanilla to baking items like cookies, cakes, pies, and tarts.

-• It makes a great addition to smoothies, pancake batter, french toast batter, and even iced coffees.
+• It makes a great addition to smoothies, pancake batter, French toast batter, and even iced coffees.

 • I use it to make homemade ice cream, gelato, and simple syrups for desserts.